-As the children enter through the arched entrance, they will see walls of the room lined with scenes of the past.
+As the children enter, they will see walls of the room lined with scenes of the past.
 A recreated Gravettian dwelling, made from the bones and tusks of mammoths, littered about with the trappings of every day life; baskets, bones, tools and weapons..

 We tailor the day to the age group, and number of children visiting, and the facilities available.
 We can be based entirely inside ( in which case flint knapping and fire making will be approached differently.
 Or a mixture of indoors and outdoors depending on the weather and available space.

 If we have access to the outdoors and can light a fire, we will cook a fish or some meat, and demonstrate flint knapping before returning to the classroom.
 Depending on time constraints and the potential of the school grounds we can also have a look at some of the local plant life.

 The children have the opportunity to handle skilfully made replicas and try their hand at a variety of skills, from shaping bone and antler, to hide working and fire making.
 The skills we demonstrate vary from school to school, but there is always a good variety to try.

 Depending on the length of the session, and the possibilities of your school grounds we can add various other activities, including a a 'have a go session of flint knapping, trapping demonstration and some other hunting skills.

 All visits, whether indoor, outdoor or Virtual now include our teacher resource pack

 WOLF BROTHER by Michelle Paver